 Our mission is to build the future with IT.
 This means helping businesses manage their consumption of IT in a sustainable, efficient way as well as helping them leverage IT solutions to achieve sustainability goals.

-One example: Atea operates one of the largest electronic reuse & recycling operation in the Nordic and Baltic regions, and promotes IT reuse through our Goitloop service and our 100% Club network.
+Atea operates one of the largest electronic reuse and recycling operation in the Nordic and Baltic regions, and promotes IT reuse through our Goitloop service and our 100% Club network.

 Electronic devices are a major driver of carbon emissions within organizations.
 Most of the carbon emissions from an electronic device occurs when the device is manufactured.
 Therefore, extending the life cycle of electronic equipment is a highly effective way of reducing carbon emissions and waste.

 Through its innovative Goitloop program, Atea retrieves used equipment from its customers, fully cleanses the equipment of data, and prepares the equipment for reuse and recycling.
 This operation has a major impact on the carbon footprint and electronic waste of Atea’s customers.

-Presently, Atea takes back 20 to 30% of all equipment we sell for reuse & recycling through our innovative Goitloop service.
+Presently, Atea takes back 20 to 30 percent of all equipment we sell for reuse and recycling through our innovative Goitloop service.
 And we keep raising the bar.
 Our ambition is to take it all back by 2030.